oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-monitoring-traffic-flows.md

 </p></details>

-- In the OCI Cloud shell type (remember to replace <external IP> with the I address of your ingress service
+- In the OCI Cloud shell type (remember to replace <external IP> with the IP address of your ingress service
-  - `bash generate-service-mesh-load.sh <external IP > /dev/null &`
+  - `bash generate-service-mesh-load.sh <external IP> 2 > /dev/null &`

  ```
  [1] 614
  ```

-This will display the job and process id (these may vary in your case) then return to the command prompt immediately, but it will continue generating the load.
+This will display the job and process id (these may vary in your case) then return to the command prompt immediately, but it will continue generating the load making a request roughly every 2 seconds.

 Note, the OCI Cloud Shell session will terminate (and thus kill off the load generator) after 20 minutes of inactivity.
-If this happens you will see the throughput figures for your namespace and servcies in the Linkerd and Grafana UI's drop to zero and potentially even disappear if they fall outside the time ranges displayed.
+If this happens you will see the throughput figures for your namespace and services in the Linkerd and Grafana UI's drop to zero and potentially even disappear if they fall outside the time ranges displayed.

 You can prevent this by interacting with the OCI CLoud Shell at least once every 20 minutes, either by running another command or by simply pressing the return key int he shell.